mariojacob/z-downloads/readme.txt

 = Is Z-Downloads free? =

 Yes!
-The basic functions are free.
+All basic functions are free.

 For advanced functions there is [Z-Downloads Premium](https://code.urban-base.net/z-downloads?utm_source=wporg), this includes for example the output of MD5 and SHA1 hash values or unlimited files per ZIP archive.